MasqueradeOfSilence/MasqueradeOfSilence/studies/code/intro_programming.md

 [<< Back to STUDIES.md](../../STUDIES.md)
 # Introduction to Computer Programming: Write-Up

 I did a quick review of the fundamentals of programming.
 At BYU, I took CS 142: Introduction to Computer Programming, a C++ course and the first coding class in the Computer Science: Animation Emphasis premajor.
+This was in Winter of 2015.
 The second piece of this study will be Introduction to Computer Science and Programming on MIT OCW.

 ## CS 142
 I am keeping this repository private for reasons of academic honesty.
 Here are the labs that I did: